If you're employed

-Instead of paying an instalment in May and the balancing payment, you can spread the payment of the whole of your tax over the year with a direct debit.
+Instead of paying one instalment by May and the balancing payment by 31 November, you can spread the payment of the whole of your tax over the year with a direct debit.

 We'll set up your payments based on last year's tax bill and then review the instalments after we receive your tax return.